dvs17/sla-check/README.md

 *DO NOT INCLUDE DOMAIN CONTROLLERS*

-Uses formatted output from secretsdump and does analysis on the hashes
+Uses formatted output from secretsdump.py and does analysis on the hashes

 `for i in "`cat file`";do python secretsdump.py domain/username:password@$i|sed -e 's/^/'$i'\t/';done > hashdump`